-14 ENHANCING RESEARCH, DEVELOPMENT AND INNOVATION
+14. ENHANCING RESEARCH, DEVELOPMENT AND INNOVATION

 Research, Development and Innovation (RDI) is a cross cutting theme in the overall NW&SMP.
 This chapter thus feeds into all chapters of the plan and is fundamental to driving the paradigm shift envisioned by the Master Plan.
-This is because robust water RDI planning and implementation enables:
+This is because robust water RDI planning and the provision of evidence that guides policy and implementation thereof